-Restrictions: Must be enrolled in the following level: Undergraduate; May not be enrolled in the
+- Must be enrolled in the following level: Undergraduate - May not be enrolled in the following classification: Freshman

 FRN417 Twentieth-Century French Novel (3)

 The 20th-century novel in France, from Gide to Camus, Sartre and post-war novelists.
 Conducted in French.